-Prague Shakuhachi Festival was founded by Doc.
-Vlastislav Matoušek PhD., composer and ethnomusicologist, professional shakuhachi player Christopher Yohmei Blasdel and Marek Matvija, film-maker and shakuhachi player, in 2006.
-Their ideas and passions that bridge sound, spirituality, and new media, continue to shape the event.
+The International Shakuhachi Festival Prague was founded in 2006 by Doc.
+Vlastislav Matoušek PhD, composer and ethnomusicologist, professional shakuhachi player Christopher Yohmei Blasdel, and Marek Matvija, film-maker and shakuhachi player.
+Their ideas and passions that bridge sound, spirituality, and new media continue to shape the event.

 The festival earned its reputation for featuring the highest quality traditional Japanese music, commissioning and premiering new pieces by Czech and international composers, and exploring new possibilities of Japanese instruments in improvised music and interdisciplinary projects.